openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Wallet Initiated Issuance during Presentation {#use-case-1}

 An End-User comes across a verifier app that is requesting the End-User to present a Credential, e.g., a driving license.
 The Wallet determines the requested Credential type(s) from the presentation request and notifies the End-User that there is currently no matching Credential in the Wallet.
 The Wallet selects a Credential Issuer capable of issuing the lacking Credential and, upon End-User consent, sends the End-User to the Credential Issuer's End-User experience (Web site or app).
-Upon being authenticated and providing consent to issue the Credential into her Wallet, the End-User is sent back to the Wallet.
+Once authenticated and consent is provided for the issuance of the Credential into the Wallet, the End-User is redirected back to the Wallet.
 The Wallet informs the End-User that Credential was successfully issued into the Wallet and is ready to be presented to the verifier app that originally requested presentation of that Credential.

 ## Wallet Initiated Issuance during Presentation (Requires Presentation of Additional Credentials During Issuance) {#use-case-2}